Crested geckos have a wide variety of distinct colors and patterns known as “morphs.”

-The white wall morph is fairly new and consists of a solid white or cream-colored stripe running along the lower sides of the crestie.
+The white wall morph is relatively new and consists of a solid white or cream-colored stripe running along the lower sides of the crestie.

-There is a distinct line separating the white or cream stripe from the rest of the pattern or base color.
+A distinct line separates the white or cream stripe from the rest of the pattern or base color.

 This color pattern is reminiscent of whitewall tires, which is how the morph got its name.

-A whitewall crested gecko will usually have two colors: the base color and the white block of color.
+A whitewall crested gecko will usually have the base color and the white block of color.